itsShotgun/rpiOLED/README.md

 ```

 ### Step 3: Create Python Script
-Create a Python script named stats.py:
+Create a Python script named `stats.py`
 copy and paste the code from `stats.py` included alongside this repo

 ### Step 4: Create Systemd Service
 Create a systemd service file to run the script on startup.
-Create a file named `OLED_STATS.service` in `/etc/systemd/system/`:
+Create a file named `OLED_STATS.service` in `/etc/systemd/system/`
 copy and paste the code from `OLED_STATS.service` included alongside this repo

 ### Step 5: Enable and Start the Service
-Reload the systemd manager configuration, enable the service to start on boot, and then start the service:
+Reload the systemd manager configuration, enable the service to start on boot, and then start the service
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable OLED_STATS.service